-Figure A1: Determination of the technical gap for HZM19 during the YD.
+Figure A1.
+Determination of the technical gap for HZM19 during the YD.
 This gap exists between sections HZM19-10-07 and HZM19-08-10 and is bridged by section HZM90-H5u from an earlier coring campaign.

-Figure A2: Correlation of HZM84-B/C and HZM19.
-Positions of marker layers (ML indicated to the left) are marked as solid lines and connected by dotted lines between both profiles.
+Figure A2.
+Correlation of HZM84-B/C and HZM19.
+Positions of marker layers (MLs, indicated to the left) are marked as solid lines and connected by dotted lines between both profiles.
 Positions of radiocarbon dates (numbers indicated in rectangular boxes to the right) are marked as solid circles.
-Grey dotted horizontal lines refer to Cs-137 dated depths.
-Positions of Ulmener Maar Tephra (UMT), Laacher See Tephra (LST) and the technical gap are indicated.
+Dotted grey horizontal lines refer to Cs-137-dated depths.
+The positions of the Ulmener Maar Tephra (UMT), Laacher See Tephra (LST), and the technical gap are indicated.

-Figure A3: Radiocarbon ages vs. Intcal98 and Intcal20 calibrated ages between 10,000 and 15,000 cal BP.
+Figure A3.
+Radiocarbon ages vs. Intcal98- and Intcal20-calibrated ages between 10 000 and 15 000 cal BP.
 Black circles show radiocarbon ages from Holzmaar vs. VT-99 age (reworked samples excluded).
-An underestimation of these ages occurs after 12,500 cal BP, where VT-99 seems to be too young.
+An underestimation of these ages occurs after 12 500 cal BP, where VT-99 seems to be too young.

-Figure A4: Calculations for the floating VT-99 chronology of Model D, section 3.
-A: Calculation of the anchoring age for the varve chronology based on matched and summed calibrated probability density function values of all radiocarbon samples within this section.
-The maximum summed probability occurs at an anchor age of 5450 cal BP.
-B: Original VT-99 (black line) vs. floating VT-99 (+65 years, red dotted line) with calibrated radiocarbon samples vs. depth.
+Figure A4.
+Calculations for the floating VT-99 chronology of Model D, section 3. (a) Calculation of the anchoring age for the varve chronology based on matched and summed calibrated probability density function values of all radiocarbon samples within this section.
+The maximum summed probability occurs at an anchor age of 5450 cal BP. (b) Original VT-99 (black line) vs. floating VT-99 (+65 years, dotted red line) with calibrated radiocarbon samples vs. depth.

-Figure A5: Close-up plots for the Lateglacial / Early Holocene transition for Model A, B, C and D with VT-99 mean age (black solid line) and error (shaded in gray) for comparison.
-Horizontal lines as labelled in (a).
-Vertical lines refer to the Younger Dryas transitions for each Model (solid lines), while dotted lines refer to mean ages derived by different sites (Lake Gosciaz in blue: Bonk et al., 2021; Meerfelder Maar in red: Brauer et al., 1999).
+Figure A5.
+Close-up plots for the Late Glacial to early Holocene transition for Models A (a), B (b), C (c), and D (d) with VT-99 mean age (solid black line) and error (shaded in grey) for comparison.
+Horizontal lines in all panels correspond to the labels in (a).
+Vertical lines refer to the Younger Dryas transitions for each model (solid lines), while dotted lines refer to mean ages derived by different sites (Lake Gosciaz in blue from Bonk et al., 2021; Meerfelder Maar in red from Brauer et al., 1999).